 In this comparison between the Black & Decker LHT341FF and LHT2436, you’ll see two that have impressive specifications, but with one having a slight edge over the other.
-On the other hand, the disadvantaged one has the hand when it comes to ease-of-use and user-friendliness.
+On the other hand, the disadvantaged one has a hand when it comes to ease of use and user-friendliness.

 It’s tough to choose between features and raw performance, as there are a lot of ways you can think about to go about the problem.
 In this comparison, we’ll show you what your options are in these kinds of dilemmas.

 The power source is a direct indicator of how powerful a hedge trimmer is because a hedge trimmer is only as powerful as its source allows it to be.
 There are three main types of hedge trimmers according to the power source:

 - Battery-powered – Most people like battery-powered hedge trimmers because of their power and portability.
 It’s slightly limited on runtime, but that’s the price you pay for portability and ergonomics.

 - Electric– Electric hedge trimmers are more powerful than the prior type, and they will work as long as there’s a working power outlet.
 It’s stronger and more long-lasting, but it’s slightly compromised on ergonomics and portability because it needs a cord to operate.